Consider Adoption - Adopt, Don't Shop!

 Can I choose the animal?

 HTFAS finds loving and forever homes for each animal based on the best match of people, personalities and facilities.
-That being said, of course we will focus on your chosen animal.
+That being said, of course, we will focus on your chosen animal.
 Our placement coordinator will guide you through a conversation regarding your goals and needs.
-From this discussion, a list of appropriate candidates.
+From this discussion, a list of appropriate candidates will surface.

 If the adoption does not work out, can I sell the animal?

 An animal adopted through HTFAS may not be sold or re-homed for the first six months of adoption.
-Following this period, an animal may be re-homed and will always be welcome to return to HTFAS for any reason.
+Following this period, an animal may be re-homed and will always be welcome to return to HTFAS for any reason under our safety net stated in our contract.

 Do you allow breeding?

 Each animal adopted will leave our sanctuary spayed/neutered when appropriate.
-There is a no-breeding clause in the HTFAS contract.
+The HTFAS contract contains a no-breeding clause.

 Does my adopted animal need a companion?

 All farm animals and horses naturally flourish in a herd or flock.
 It is beneficial to the long-term health and happiness of any animal to have a companion.
-However, this is reviewed on a case-by-case basis.
+However, this is required.

 I don’t have my own property, is boarding an option?

 Yes.
 A boarding facility will be considered.
 The barn manager must be willing to adhere to HTFAS adoption requirements.
-Adopted horses will come current on shots, worming and teeth float as well as a current Coggins.
+Adopted horses will be current on shots, worming, teeth float, and Coggins.

 Do you adopt out of state?